-Cold calling and emailing is the practice of contacting potential employers directly by phone, or by email, without any prior contact, to find out about potential opportunities.
+Cold calling and emailing is the practice of contacting potential employers directly by phone, or by email (including messages sent within platforms such as LinkedIn), without any prior contact, to find out about potential opportunities.
 This is best accomplished by identifying and understanding your skills, and how they are relevant to the employers you approach and the jobs they may have available.

 What's The Purpose of Cold Calling & Emailing?